 Do you need to eat fruits and vegetables?

-Upping your fruit and veggie consumption has been recommended so often, for so long, as the best way to live longer, healthier lives, that to question that rationale seems very controversial.
+Upping fruit and veggie consumption has been so often recommended as the best way to live longer, healthier lives.
+Questioning that advice seems very controversial.

 But how many fruits and vegetables do we really need to eat?
 Might we perhaps be better off eating fewer of them than recommended?
 More provocatively, do we actually need any at all?
 In a world where fruit bowls and green smoothies are seen as virtuous and bacon is viewed as sinful, it may seem difficult to even consider these possibilities.

-Yes, there’s been a lot of research on the health benefits of fruits and vegetables, but is it rigorous enough to recommend a standard minimum daily intake for both healthy people and those with medical issues?
+Yes, there’s been a lot of research on the health benefits of fruits and vegetables, but is it rigorous enough to recommend a standard minimum daily intake?
 Read on to learn where the scientific evidence currently stands on fruits and vegetables.

 1. What are fruits?